global-121/121-platform/services/121-service/README.md

 - Mp3's that are used when sending voice notifications can be added to the `voice`-folder:
   The folder structure follows the pattern: `voice/<programId>/<language>/<notification-key>.mp3`

+### Use Africa's Talking API during development

+If setting up a validation callback, use ngrok (see above) here as well during development.